Diffusing to Coordinate: Efficient Online Multi-Agent Diffusion Policies: Detailed Related Works

+In spite of policy-centric approaches, DIMA \citep{zhang2025revisiting} uses diffusion models as environment dynamics to boost data efficiency. {Beyond single-agent dynamics, recent advancements leverage diffusion models to infer global states from local observations in partially observable multi-agent cooperative environments~\citep{xu2024beyond, wang2025diffusion, yang2026globediff}.
+Furthermore, diffusion models have been successfully extended to online reinforcement learning as algorithm-agnostic generative policies, effectively decoupling policy optimization from action generation to improve training stability~\citep{zhang2025gorl}.}

-However, extending these methods to online MARL faces three hurdles: {computational inefficiency}, as gradient propagation through diffusion chains \cite{wang2024diffusion} scales poorly with the number of agents; {ineffective exploration}, where simple heuristics \cite{dongmaximum} fail in high-dimensional joint spaces; and {lack of coordination}, as single-agent designs ignore non-stationarity inherent in multi-agent systems.
+However, extending these methods to online MARL faces three hurdles: {computational inefficiency}, as gradient propagation through diffusion chains~\citep{wang2024diffusion} scales poorly with the number of agents; {ineffective exploration}, where simple heuristics~\citep{dongmaximum} fail in high-dimensional joint spaces; and {lack of coordination}, as single-agent designs ignore non-stationarity inherent in multi-agent systems.
 To the best of our knowledge, our work is among the first to propose an efficient, off-policy diffusion framework specifically designed to overcome these hurdles, achieving superior training efficiency and coordination in online MARL.

-To the best of our knowledge, OMAD pioneers the integration of diffusion-based policies into the realm of online multi-agent reinforcement learning.
-This represents a fundamental paradigm shift from existing architectures such as HARL \cite{zhong2024heterogeneous,liumaximum}.
-While these conventional methods rely on restrictive parametric representations (e.g., Gaussian policies) that limit agents to uni-modal behaviors, OMAD explicitly models the policy as a generative diffusion process.
-This innovation unlocks the capacity to capture highly complex, multi-modal joint action distributions essential for sophisticated coordination.
+{To the best of our knowledge, OMAD is among the first algorithm to achieve the integration of diffusion-based policies into the online, off-policy multi-agent reinforcement learning (MARL).
+This represents a fundamental paradigm shift from existing value-based MARL architectures (e.g., HARL~\citep{zhong2024heterogeneous,liumaximum}).
+While these conventional methods predominantly rely on restrictive parametric representations, such as unimodal Gaussian policies, that fundamentally limit agent behavior, OMAD explicitly models the policy as a generative diffusion process.
+This innovation unlocks the capacity to capture the highly complex, multimodal joint action distributions essential for sophisticated continuous control.
+Furthermore, OMAD distinguishes itself from recent offline diffusion MARL methods (e.g., MADIFF~\citep{zhu2024madiff}, DoF~\citep{lidof2025}), which circumvent the active exploration problem by relying entirely on fixed, pre-collected expert datasets.
+Instead, OMAD operates directly in an online setting from scratch, employing a tractable maximum entropy paradigm via our derived ELBO to efficiently drive active exploration without requiring prior data.}